cdl-geneseo/geneseo-dictionary/P/Porcelain-Pony.md

 # Porcelain Pony

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Porcelain Pony

 Created by  Unknown User (lah15), last modified by  Unknown User (ram19) on Nov 20, 2012

 (n.)
 A toilet. &quot;That Chinese food was such a bad idea.
 I spent all night on the porcelain pony.&quot; This phrase is not Geneseo specific.
 A similar definition can be found in the Urban Dictionary.
 Hanson Fall 2010.
 Obselete as of Fall 2012 (Miller, N-R, 2012).